 3. Deliver a Handwritten Note

 A handwritten card is a great, unique way to forge a personal connection.
 It’s a gesture of thoughtfulness that will help bolster your relationship with your customer or client.
 Don’t have time to write a personal card to each customer?
-Good news: you can outsource this consumer engagement strategy to Simply Written.
+Good news: you can outsource this customer engagement strategy to Simply Written.
 You pick a card, select a handwriting style, and write your message.
 With digital handwriting, you can scale your efforts to build relationships with your entire customer base—no hand cramps required!

 Tailor Made Interactions for Customer Engagement